Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Experimental Results

 \section{Experimental Results}

 The experimental results were obtained by first applying MDI and DAMP in the uni- and multivariate case.
 Data from one subsystem is represented by one multivariate time series.
 We extract features from the detected anomalous subsequences and cluster them with number of clusters $2 \leq K \leq 20$.
-All experiments were run on an Intel Xeon Platinum 8260 CPU with 20GB of allocated memory A table listing the hyperparameter settings we used for our experiments can be found in Appendix~\ref{appendix:parameters}.
+All experiments were run on an Intel Xeon Platinum 8260 CPU with 20GB of allocated memory Table \ref{tab:hyperparams} in the supplemental materials lists the hyperparameter settings we used for our experiments.